 - Preheat oven to 350 degrees F

-- Combine bananas, maple syrup, coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.
+- In a large mixing bowl, combine bananas, maple syrup, coconut oil, and mash with the back of a fork until smooth.

 - Bake for 15 minutes, stir very well (if you don’t you’ll have large clusters), bake for another 10-15 minutes or until golden brown.